-Physical Custody vs Legal Custody
+Physical Custody Versus Legal Custody

 In any custody case, you must be clear on what you are focusing on when it comes to the form of custody you are requesting.
 Physical custody has to do with your visitation and time-sharing with your child.
-Often, the court will speak in terms of a primary custodial parent, which means a parent who has a child the majority of the time.
 Physical custody can take a wide range of variations, from having one parent merely seeing the children every other weekend, to parents sharing physical custody of the child equally.

 In terms of legal custody, this is the decision making authority relating to the child.
-Parties most often share joint custody, which means that they must both agree on major life issues for the child, such as medical care, education, religion, and other major issues.
+Parties most often share joint custody, which means that they must both agree on major life issues for the child, such as medical care, education, and other major issues.
 If the parties cannot agree, the court will make a decision relating to joint custody issues.
+Sometimes one party will be referred to as the primary conservator.
+This means that party has the exclusive right to designate the child's primary residence, usually subject to a geographic restriction.
+Typically the party who is named the primary conservator also has the majority of the time with the child, but this is not always the case.